seanpmaxwell/Typescript-Best-Practices/README.md

 #### Testing Terminology
 - **unit-tests:** tests portions of workflows in isolation.
 Could involve multiple-layers (see <a href="#architecture">Architecture</a> for more about layers) but not typically.
+- **integration-tests:** tests two or more units (e.g. functions, modules, or layers) working together, but not the back-end and front-end together.
-- **integration-tests:** tests workflows involving all the layers of an application but not the back-end and front-end together (i.e. tests which call server routes).
+  - Technically, any test of multiple units working together is an integration-test.
+In practice though, people often use the term for tests which run through all the layers of the back-end at once (e.g. tests which call server routes).
 - **e2e (end-to-end)-tests:** tests client and server together (simulates live user interaction)

 #### Testing tips and conventions
 - Unit-tests don't have to cover all theoretical scenarios but should cover all workflows a user can trigger.
-- Developers should write their own unit-tests and integration-tests even in rapid-development cycles.
+- Developers should write their own unit-tests even in rapid-development cycles, and ideally their own integration-tests too (see Tip 2 below).
   - Note: requiring developers to write their own unit-tests not only improves correctness but also results in a proofreading step improving code readability.
 - e2e-tests are vital to long-term application maintainability but are time-consuming and typically require advanced knowledge of the framework in use (e.g. *cypress*).
   - Tip 1: e2e testing can be skipped in early development phases (as long as unit/integration testing is done).
-  - Tip 2: It's okay for teams to have a dedicated integration tester and not require each developer to write their own unit-tests: having an extra set of eyes on the code can improve its quality.
+  - Tip 2: It's okay for teams to have a dedicated tester write the integration-tests instead of each developer (developers should still write their own unit-tests): having an extra set of eyes on the code can improve its quality.

 ---